 5. Double-check the information of who you’re sending money to.

-This is especially important if you are sending money directly to someone’s bank account.
+This tip (or reminder) is especially important if you are sending money directly to someone’s bank account.
 In addition to their name as it appears on their government ID, city, and country, you’ll need to have their complete banking information, such as their IBAN, swift code, or bank code.

 6. Finally, make sure the person you’re sending to knows where to pick up the money.

 The beneficiary is going to need the PIN of the order to pick up their cash, too.
 The easiest way to share this is with our Ria Money Transfer app’s Share Order Details feature.
-They will also need the official government photo ID that a particular country accepts (it’s different from country to country).
+They will also need the official government photo ID that a particular country accepts (keep in mind that it’s different from country to country).